one-click-studio/smelter-colors/README.md

-# Minimal Smelter Example
+# Smelter Colors

-This is a minimal standalone example showing how to use Live Compositor (Smelter) Pipeline directly to display content in a window.
+This is a minimal standalone project, loading a Smelter Pipeline and comparing how images and videos are rendered.

 ## Usage